biqarar/resume/README.md

-# MrAdib Resume
+# RezaMohiti Resume

-The Resume of Javad Adib
+The Resume of Reza Mohiti

 I want to create new resume and decide to create this repository to share it with you!